Beginner’s Guide to Meditation

 There is no wrong way to meditate.
 As long as you are sitting quietly, not falling asleep, and watching your thoughts, you are meditating and you will see results.
 Additionally, meditation has absolutely nothing to do with religion; it is purely a scientific process.
 Science is all about observation and understanding what is happening around us.
 Similarly, meditation is all about observing and understanding what is happening within us.
 If external science has created such wonders, just imagine what this inner science can do for your life.

-Avi’s extraordinary understanding of life comes from the depths of his inner being.
-He speaks from his personal experiential journey into silence and meditation.
-He loves people and has made his life’s mission to guide individuals on the path of self-realization.
+Avi's extraordinary understanding of life comes from the depths of his personal experience and voracious reading.
+He loves life and has made his life's mission to help people go beyond stress and anxiety.

 Avi is a profound thinker who can illuminate different dimensions of life with his amazing inner vision.
 He sees things very differently and has a beautiful vision for the future of humanity.